The Bachelor's program of Applied Physics is part of the TU/e Bachelor College.

 The program consists of:

-More information on the curriculum of the Bachelor's program of Applied Physics can be found in the Education guide.
+More information on the curriculum of the Bachelor’s program of Applied Physics can be found in the Education Guide.

 The Education guide is a document used by current students as a source of information.
 It contains detailed, practical information that is important during the entire program.
+Currently the Education Guide needs an update for the new Bachelor College program.

 Final Bachelor's Project